jujhars13/docker-101/README.md

 - much smaller RAM usage - no operating system overhead per container
 - Startup time is measured in ms and seconds, VMs in minutes
-- CPU overhead is negligable, no VM overhead, no operating system overhead
+- CPU and Memory overhead is negligable, VMs can chomp 30% of compute resource

 #### Container commands